North Carolina Highway 128: Route description

 The route serves as a spur from the Blue Ridge Parkway to Mount Mitchell.
 The highway begins at mile marker 355 on the Blue Ridge Parkway (on the border of Yancey and Buncombe counties); once past the gates, drivers are greeted by the only NC 128 shield on the whole route, its only indication (other than on a map) that it is a state highway.
 The two-lane road has mild curves as it enters Mount Mitchell State Park.
-It continues its ascent till it ends at the state park's parking lot, just below the summit of Mount Mitchell, the highest point in eastern North America.
+It continues its ascent until it ends at the state park's parking lot, just below the summit of Mount Mitchell, the highest point in eastern North America.

 The highway does not cross any primary or secondary routes.
 Only one service road (Radio Station Road) connects, making it the most isolated route in the state.
 If the Blue Ridge Parkway is closed due to inclement weather, access to NC 128 is cut-off.

 NC 128 is also part of one scenic byway in the state (indicated by a Scenic Byways sign).
 Mount Mitchell Scenic Drive is an 52 mi byway from the I-26 exit 9 to the top of Mount Mitchell, via US 19, US 19E, NC 80, Blue Ridge Parkway and NC 128.
 This designation became official in 2011.